-Crizotinib reduces tumor size in patients with ALK positive lung cancerSeptember 6th, 2012 in Cancer /
+Crizotinib reduces tumor size in patients with ALK positive lung cancerSeptember 6, 2012 in Medicine & Health / Cancer

 Crizotinib is effective in shrinking tumors in patients with anaplastic lymphoma receptor tyrosine kinase (ALK) positive non-small cell lung cancer, a cancer commonly found in people who never smoked, and should be the standard of care for advanced stages of this disease, according to research presented at the 2012 Chicago Multidisciplinary Symposium in Thoracic Oncology.
 This symposium is sponsored by the American Society of Clinical Oncology (ASCO), the American Society for Radiation Oncology (ASTRO), the International Association for the Study of Lung Cancer (IASLC) and The University of Chicago.